 Providence's program is reactive by design, does not limit how many and from whom requests may be initiated, does not restrict where traffic calming may be implemented, and does not adequately explain the process in a transparent manner to community members.
 Traffic calming programs have been in place for more than 20 years in a number of U.S. cities with some dating back even longer.
-Because traffic calming programs are popular, to conserve resources, a number of cities have changed their programs in important ways.
+Because traffic calming programs are popular, to conserve resources, a number of cities have changed their programs in important ways, including limiting where traffic calming projects may be implemented and establishing requirements for initiating requests.
 See the Recommendations section of this chapter for a discussion of recommended improvements to the City's traffic calming program.